MichaelsonT/PyGames/Space Dodge/README.md

-# Can you survive the ☄️meteors☄️ ?
+# Can you survive the meteors☄️ and defeat the Star Monster👾?

 🚀Check my little game :D🚀